Name of Head of Department

 Key stage 3 (Year 7, 8)

-In Key Stage 3 students explore aspects of Ancient Chinese civilisation and British History from the Celtic/ Roman Britain period including some key turning points in the Middle Ages, the Industrial Revolution, the abolition of slavery and European History of the twentieth century including the holocaust.
+In Key Stage 3 students explore aspects of British History from the Celtic/ Roman Britain period including some key turning points in the Middle Ages, the Industrial Revolution, the abolition of slavery and European History of the twentieth century including the holocaust.
 Students will develop the core skills needed for a smooth transition to GCSE.

 Key stage 4 (Year 9, 10, 11)